ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## [Link to Build](https://drive.google.com/drive/folders/1sgWbmJlHMl5q4qpEPUIdAXb85pQ4GBvs)

 ## Game Demo
-Note: GitHub Markdown does not support playing videos directly, so feel free to either click the thumb nail for the video or the link.
+Note: GitHub Markdown does not support playing videos directly, so feel free to either click the title screen art for the video or the link below.

 [Link to Game Demo](https://youtu.be/7m-OzpLAVbg)